akiranishii/thera-vl/python-discord-bot/README.md

 4. Under the "Privileged Gateway Intents" section, enable:
    - Message Content Intent
    - Server Members Intent
-5. Copy the bot token and add it to your environment variables
+5. Copy the bot token and add it to your `.env` file
 6. Go to the "OAuth2" tab, then "URL Generator"
 7. Select the following scopes:
    - bot